Federal Trade Commission: Pharmaceutical drug prices

 The FTC has pursued lawsuits against companies to lower drug prices, including for insulin and for inhalers.

 The FTC launched its investigation into pharmacy benefit managers (PBMs) in 2022.
 In July 2024, it released an interim report on its 2-year investigation into pharmacy benefit managers, the agency requested documents from the six largest PBMs as part of its investigation.
 The three largest – UnitedHealth Group's OptumRx, Cigna's Express Scripts and CVS Health's Caremark – manage about 80% of U.S. prescriptions.
 The top three PBMs share a parent company with a large medical insurance company.
 The FTC accused these companies of raising drug prices through conflicts of interest, vertical integration, concentration, and exclusivity provisions; the agency also alleged that the companies created a rebate system that prioritized high rebates from drug manufacturers, among other factors.
 The agency stated that several PBMs failed to provide documents in a timely manner and warned that it could take the companies to court to force them to comply, during the announcement in the preliminary findings.
 In September 2024, the FTC sued the three largest pharmacy benefit managers (PBMs) for allegedly engaging in anti-competitive practices that increased their profits while artificially inflating the list price of insulin.
-The agency is seeking to prohibit the PBMs from favoring medicines because certain pharaceuticals make them more money.
+The agency is seeking to prohibit the PBMs from favoring medicines because certain pharmaceuticals make them more money.